efcunha/efcunha/README-en-US.md

 ## About me... ##

-I'm Edson F. Cunha, I used to be an infrastructure specialist, but today I dedicate myself to the area of ​​DevOps and FullStack Developer.
+I'm Edson F. Cunha, I used to be an infrastructure specialist, but today I dedicate myself to the area of ​​DevOps Architect.

-I discovered what my profession would be from my first contact, in the programming class of the technical course, in high school.

 I have been working in the information technology field for over 20 (Twenty) years.

 Professionally, I have worked in companies in the technology area of ​​the Armed Forces, Department Stores, Grupo Frigorifico and currently in the Court of Auditors of Mato Grosso https://www.tce.mt.gov.br/.

-Today I am a Junior Developer with less than 1 (One) year of experience in the programming area, but I have focused on studying and learning a range of tools,

-For example: JavaScript, TypeScript, NodeJS, ReactJS, React, AngularJS, Express, MongoDB, Restfull APIs, Kubernetes, Docker, Microservices, CI/CD, Git, Jenkins and etc...

 Now I participate in some projects with tasks of lesser complexity, without so many demands.